 You'll get started on the State Department's official website.
-They have a handy little step by step helper for getting your passport right here.
+They have a handy little step-by-step helper for getting your passport.
 That link can get you started for whatever your situation is, whether you're getting a passport for the first time, renewing, changing your name, etc.

 If this is your first time getting a passport, you do need to apply in person, but you can get everything ready ahead of time.

 This page walks you through everything you need to do before you go in to apply, step by step.
 It explains everything in detail on that page but in a really quick nutshell, so you know what to expect, you'll need to...

 - Fill out your application online + print it out

 - Have proof of US citizenship — usually your birth certificate is easiest (you'll need both the original and a photocopy of it)

 - Have an ID — usually your driver's license is easiest (you'll need both the original and a photocopy of it)

 - Have one passport photo (here's cheap places to get them)